Master of Arts in Monitoring and Evaluation (MA M&E)

 Course Initials: MA M&E

-A first or second class honours degree in economics or statistics/mathematics from The Open University of Tanzania or the equivalent qualification from other approved higher learning institutions.
+A first or second class honours degree in any discipline /major from The Open University of Tanzania or the equivalent qualification from other approved higher learning institutions.

 The MA M&E degree involves intensive coursework, written examination and a dissertation.